Frimkron/djangogirlsmcr-tutorial/python_installation/instructions.md

-> This chapter is covered in the [Installing Python & Code Editor](https://www.youtube.com/watch?v=pVTaqzKZCdA) video.
+> This chapter is covered in the [Installing Python & Code Editor](https://www.youtube.com/watch?v=pVTaqzKZCdA) video should you wish to watch at a later date.

 > This section is based on a tutorial by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots)